onpayio/woocommerce/README.txt

 2. WooCommerce >= 3.8.1

 == Changelog ==

+= [1.0.6] =
+Confirmed working on Wordpress 5.4.2 and WooCommerce 4.2.0 Fix incompatibility with PHP 5.6
+Update composer dependencies to latest versions

 = [1.0.5] =
 Fixed issue with transaction_id null value being used to fetch transaction, resulting in an error.